matchbox-sharing/csguide/gitbook/en/pl/howtolearn.md

 # How to learn programming languages by myself ?
 The category of languages is quite important, not in the sense that you know some fancy words about the languages, but it can guide to learn programming by yourself.
-You may have already seen some categories above.
+You may have already seen some categories from different perspectives above, such as interpreted language, object-oriented language.
 Here, we make several rules to guide you to learn by yourself.

 * __DON'T__ use IDE when you learn a new language. __JUST DON'T__.
 * Find its tool chain of the language.